-13.3 Removing the rear wheel 🔌
+13.3 Removing the rear wheel 🐴

 - Remove nut 1. - Remove chain adjuster 2.
-Withdraw wheel spindle 3 only enough to allow the rear wheel to be pushed forward. - Push the rear wheel forward as far as possible. - Holding the rear wheel, withdraw the wheel spindle.
-Remove the chain from the rear sprocket. - Take the rear wheel out of the swingarm.
+Withdraw wheel spindle 3 only enough to allow the rear wheel to be pushed forward. - Push the rear wheel forward as far as possible.
+Remove the chain from the rear sprocket.